sspboyd/Presidential_Debates/README.md

 - [Concord Monitor](https://www.concordmonitor.com/First-presidential-debate-Trump-Biden-full-transcript-36532544) - https://www.concordmonitor.com/First-presidential-debate-Trump-Biden-full-transcript-36532544
 - [Rev Transcription Services](https://www.rev.com/blog/transcripts/donald-trump-joe-biden-1st-presidential-debate-transcript-2020) - https://www.rev.com/blog/transcripts/donald-trump-joe-biden-1st-presidential-debate-transcript-2020

-## Features to Add or Explore
-- Implement explorable text interface.
-Rollover states for each bar such that you can scrub the timeline and see what is being said at each moment.
-- Different rendering for each transcript line.
-Look at using squares where the area is proportional to the number of words spoken.
-Maybe cirlces?
-- Try out adjusting vertical location of axis based on end point of person who last spoke?
-Might be a way to see the interuption patterns move up and down?
-Hard to tell how this would work or look.
-- Add annotations
-  - Length of line matches number of words spoken.
-Red is Trump, Blue is Biden, Grey is Wallace.
-  - Add 15 min time markers
-  - Maybe add in where Wallace attempted to have candidates address specific questions, eg Supreme Court, Covid, etc...
-- Create landing page

 ## TODO

 - [x] post links to Kerry Bush debate project and images